August 4, 2021. UPDATE

 Remote online student services are available at onlinestudentservices.santarosa.edu.

 The Welcome and Connect Center is remotely open and staff members are working online to help students get connected with remote learning technology.
-Students can text 888-343-4038 or email firstname.lastname@example.org to ask questions or set up a virtual appointment.
+Students can text 888-343-4038, call 707-527-4410, or email email@example.com to ask questions or set up a virtual appointment.

-15. How will students be able to access Microsoft Software to work from remotely?
+16. How will students be able to access Microsoft Software to work remotely?

 Any student who is currently enrolled at SRJC is eligible to sign up for a free Bear Cub Office365 account, which will provide access to Word, Excel, PowerPoint, and other Microsoft tools.
 Please visit this link for instructions on how to sign up.
 If you need technology assistance please contact the Welcome & Connect Center.